Steve Abbott

 Linear Algebra

 Matrices and systems of linear equations, the Euclidean space of three dimensions and other real vector spaces, independence and dimensions, scalar products and orthogonality, linear transformations and matrix representations, eigenvalues and similarity, determinants, the inverse of a matrix and Cramer's rule.
-(MATH 0121 or by waiver) 3 hrs. lect./disc.
+(MATH 0121 or equivalent) 3 hrs. lect./disc.

 Terms Taught